Restore Your Leather at Home

 - Once you’ve purchased the kit with the correct colour, it’s time to start disassembly.
 Your job will be much easier if you can remove as much of the leather you will be working on from your car as possible.
 Having the space to stand and move around your seats in the garage will be much easier than doing the work inside the cabin of your vehicle

-- Remove any reside left by the cleaner with a clean, dry cloth and wipe the leather with a mild solvent like isopropyl alcohol and let the leather dry.
+- Remove any residue left by the cleaner with a clean, dry cloth and wipe the leather with a mild solvent like isopropyl alcohol and let the leather dry.

 - Now it’s time for the application of the leather dye.
 Test a small amount of the dye on an unimportant area of the seat, like underneath an armrest.
 If you are happy with the colour match, proceed according to the manufacturer’s instructions.
 We have found that it’s best to apply the dye with a sponge, rather than a brush.